 Atlanta Office Market

-The Atlanta office market ended 2016 on a strong note, as all metrics moved in positive directions and overall demand remained high.
-The market's overall vacancy rate fell to 16.8%, down from 17.1% in the previous quarter and from 17.4% one year ago.
-The average asking rental rate increased to $23.71/SF from $23.46/SF last quarter and was well above the average rate of $22.48/SF at the end of 2015.
-While each class saw significant gains over the year, the quarterly increase was largely driven by rent growth in the Class B sector.
+The Atlanta office market began 2017 on a positive note, as vacancy pushed downward, demand held steady with previous quarters and asking rents continued to climb.
+The market's overall vacancy rate fell 30 basis points from the previous quarter to 16.0%, the lowest since the first quarter of 2002.
+The average asking rental rate increased to $24.13/SF well above the average rate of $22.69/SF recorded one year ago.
+While each class saw gains over the year, the quarterly increase was largely driven by rent growth in the Class A sector.

 Atlanta Industrial Market

 Since hitting a peak in the first quarter of 2010, the Atlanta industrial market has seen vacancy remain on a steady downward slope.
 During this time, the vacancy rate has declined from 15.3% to 8.3% at the end of the first quarter of 2017.
 Driving this multi-year trend has been an improving economy, a rebalancing of all real estate markets from residential to commercial and the continued growth of e-commerce.
 As a result, absorption has remained positive for 26 consecutive quarters.
 More recently, absorption in first-quarter 2017 totaled more than 5.3 million square feet, marking the third-highest quarterly tally since the streak began.
 Driving first-quarter performance was healthy demand in the Airport/South Atlanta submarket, which posted net absorption of nearly 2.9 million square feet, followed by Fulton Industrial/I-20W submarket, where 1.5 million square feet of absorption was recorded..